brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 # Should you use ActiveRecord validations or database constraints?

 When I was starting learning Ruby on Rails one of the things I enjoyed the most about the framework was the fact that it was super quick and easy to get a form nicely done, with good error messages and all.
-All I had to do is to use some methods on my ActiveRecord model and voilá, it would just work!
+All I had to do is to use some methods on my ActiveRecord model and voila, it would just work!
 Because AR validations were so powerful I basically ignored database constraints.
 As I learned more about Ruby on Rails and web development in general I learned when and where to use the different tools available to me.

 In this post I will try to explain more about what are the differences between both things to hopefully help you understand when to use one, the other or both.